codepath/android-custom-view-demos/README.md

 # CustomViewsDemo

-Demonstrates how to use custom views and do basic drawing with two different demos:
+Android demo demonstrates how to use custom views and do basic drawing with two different demos:

  * ShapeDemo - Displays custom control for selecting a shape
  * Drawing Demo - Custom drawing with a simple canvas the user can paint on.